India drug industry says U.S.-led trade deal will raise prices

 U.S. Democratic party presidential candidate Hillary Clinton weighed in last week, warning the deal seemed to put the interests of big U.S. drug companies ahead of patients.

-"TPP is a model of such behaviour and deplorable architecture," he said.
+"TPP is a model of such behavior and deplorable architecture," he said.

 Citing details leaked by Wikileaks, as the text has not been formally released, Shah said TPP sought to extend patent life, make it easier to ‘evergreen’ patents, and abolish rules allowing generic companies to undertake product development during the life of the patent.